 The influence zone is of 2cm with respect to the flat surface of the sensor and at extreme edges, it has little or no sensitivity.

-The Soil Moisture Sensor is used to measure the loss of moisture in the soil over time due to evaporation and plant uptake (water used by plants), evaluate optimum soil moisture contents for various species of plants, monitor soil moisture content to control irrigation in greenhouses and enhance bottle biology experiments.
+The Soil Moisture Sensor is used to monitor soil moisture content to control irrigation in greenhouses, measure the amount of moisture lost in the soil over time due to evaporation and plant uptake (water used by plants), and assess ideal soil moisture contents for different species of plants.